UGC NET Archaeology 2025, Eligibility, Exam Analysis for 5 January

 Conclusion

-The UGC NET Archaeology 2025 exam offers a unique gateway for aspiring scholars, educators, and heritage professionals to contribute to the study and preservation of India’s ancient past.
+UGC NET Archaeology 2025 exam offers a unique gateway for aspiring scholars, educators, and heritage professionals to contribute to the study and preservation of India’s ancient past.
 By qualifying for Assistant Professorship or the Junior Research Fellowship (JRF), candidates can engage in meaningful careers in academics, field research, museums, and government archaeology departments.
-The exam evaluates both theoretical knowledge and applied archaeological practices—ranging from excavation techniques to conservation.
+The exam evaluates both theoretical knowledge and applied archaeological practices, ranging from excavation techniques to conservation.
+The UGC NET Archaeology 2025 exam will be held on 5 January 2026 in Shift 2.
 With a focused preparation strategy, thorough understanding of the syllabus, and consistent practice using past papers, candidates can secure their place in this rewarding and intellectually rich domain.

 UGC NET Archaeology 2025 FAQs